Funny Rhyming Poems for Kids

 Slicing Salami was the first of my funny rhyming poems to actually get published in a book.
 It went into print in 1999 in Jack Prelutsky's 20th Century Children's Poetry Treasury.

-SLICING SALAMI, a funny poem for kids by Denise Rodgers on ClassroomPoems.com.
+HIS LOOK IS WILD, a funny rhyming poem by Denise Rodgers on ClassroomPoems.com.

 SLICING SALAMI